|

 - County Line Road, Indianapolis

-- Morgan-Monroe Road or Liberty Church Road, Morgan County
+- Liberty Church Road & Godsey Road, Morgan County

-- Ind-48 Third Street, Bloomington (existing - slight rebuild)
+- IN-48 Third Street, Bloomington (existing - slight rebuild)

 - US-231, Scotland